DTT2411/snow-depot/README.md

 **Dropdown menu colour result**<br>
 ![Dropdown menu colour result](readme_assets/img/drop-down-menu-colour-result.jpg)<br>

+### Unresolved bugs

+#### Major issue: Invalid payment details succeeding at checkout
+Close to project submission, with support from my mentor during our final review meeting, I identified an issue with the deployed version of the site whereby invalid payment details could be submitted (tested with declined payment card details from Stripe: https://docs.stripe.com/testing?locale=en-GB) and result in a successful order.
+Checking the Stripe dashboard confirmed with 200 responses that the PaymentIntents for the order had been processed without the intended failure.
+Due to the late discovery of this issue, there was insufficient time to conduct adequate troubleshooting to identify the source of the error.

+Gaining an understanding and preparing a fix for this bug would be the top priority in future development of the project.
+Since the set-up of real transactions was beyond the intial intended scope of this project for the purposes of the CI course, it was deemed that the project could still achieve the minimum viable product as outlined by the user stories.

+#### Major issue: Server crashing after deleting an item currently in the session basket
+Close to submission during late deployed testing, it was identified that adding an item to basket as an admin, then deleting it via the product list or product detail page, resulted in a Server Error 500 being displayed when subsequently trying to access any page.

+Clearing the browser session resolved this issue (since this clears the invalid entry from the basket), but this is a suboptimal fix and the issue should be addressed within the appropriate views.
+This would be another key priority to resolve provided more time for project development.

 ## Features for future development
 While the project delivers a functional and user-friendly online ski shop, there are several opportunities for future development that would enhance scalability, efficiency, and overall user experience.
 These features are intended to refine the platform beyond its minimum viable product, addressing both customer-facing improvements and administrative interactions.